 - 9.1.1.1.
-When necessary, develops the System Incident Action Plan (IAP) with assistance from the Vice President of Emergency Planning, Business Resilience, and Operations Support and the Command and General Staff. - 9.1.1.2.
+When necessary, develops the System Incident Action Plan (IAP) with assistance from the Vice President of Emergency Planning and Electric Services and the Command and General Staff. - 9.1.1.2.
 Requests input to IAP from Command and General Staff. - 9.1.1.3.
-Develops and disseminate IAP. - 9.1.1.4.
-Periodically updates IAP at least once per operational period.
+Provides for the documentation and distribution of the IAP .Periodically updates IAP at least once per operational period.